miberss/mib_lib/README.md

 To find the functions, Use your editor’s **find-in-all** function *(shift+ctrl+f in vsc)* or just browse through the files.

-> VSkript for VSCode also provides documentation formatting on hover, so I use this when using batterieSk.
+> VSkript for VSCode also provides documentation formatting on hover, so I use this when using mib_lib.

 ---